 Put ‘em on your calendar, and spread the word with friends, family, and community members if you feel so inclined.

 Reason #2 Why National Public Lands Day Kicks Ass: Volunteer Clean-Ups, Nationwide Events, and Giving Back Together

 According to the National Environmental Education Foundation (NEEF), the Congress-chartered non-profit behind National Public Lands Day, the holiday is the largest single-day volunteer event for public lands.

 The theme of this year’s National Public Lands Day is “Giving Back Together,” which is embodied by an annual tradition of nationwide clean-ups and events.
 Next Saturday, volunteer crews from Hawaii and Alaska to Florida and Maine will be cleaning up beaches, maintaining trails, and celebrating National Public Lands Day in style.
 Here’s how to join and support their efforts:

 - Volunteer: If you are able-bodied, have next Saturday free, and want to join a volunteer clean-up, visit NEEF’s site and search for an event near you here.

 - Organize: If you want to organize your own event, you’ll find everything you need to register and promote an event here.
 If you don’t have time to organize an event this year but might like to in the future, bookmark the page for next year.

 - Donate: If you cannot attend an event but want to support NEEF’s work, you can donate here.

 We sincerely appreciate you reading this far and considering participating in a clean-up.
 Luno wouldn’t exist without public lands–and that’s a fact.
-The first road trip that inspired the creation of our vehicle-specific air mattress, we camped on public lands.
+The first road trip that inspired the creation of our car air mattress, we camped on public lands.
 When those prototypes arrived, we tested them on public lands.
 Heck, just this past weekend, we unplugged and camped on public lands.
 Long story short: we take so much from our public lands, it’s an honor to give back together with you.